iamturns/til/dev/javascript/coffeescript-cheatsheet.md

 };
 ```

-*Note: There is no need to write â€˜return'*
+*Note: There is no need to write "return'*

 #### Default values